 Printful is a print-on-demand company that supplies online store owners with custom clothing.
 With Printful, you can choose to have your designs either printed or embroidered onto t-shirts.
 Printful will then pack your t-shirt orders and ship them to your customers.

 With Printful, all orders are made on demand.
 That means you don’t need to pay upfront for your inventory.
-You only pay for the t-shirts you sell.
+You only pay for the t-shirts you sell and there are no order minimums.

 Interested?
 Here’s how to connect your Amazon store to Printful.